Regulation of Business and Issues Relating to Foreign Investment

 Barbados welcomes investment.
 It is a low-tax jurisdiction.
 As of April 2009, Barbados was included on the OECD’s White List which identifies the jurisdictions that have substantially implemented the internationally agreed tax standard.

 The International Business Unit of the Ministry of Industry & International Business was set up to develop international business and financial services within Barbados.
-The Unit has principal responsibility for coordinating intra-governmental liaisons affecting the international business and financial services sector and is responsible for oversight of International Business Companies, Societies with Restricted Liabilities and Foreign Sales Corporations.
+The Unit has principal responsibility for coordinating intra-governmental liaisons affecting the international business and financial services sector and is responsible for oversight of international business companies and international societies with restricted liability.